 Kings outlast Heat 119-113, win first game of Mike Brown era

-AP — Kevin Huerter scored 27 points, hitting seven 3-pointers, to help the Sacramento Kings win for the first time this season with a 119-113 victory over the Miami Heat on Saturday.
+SACRAMENTO, Calif.
+(AP) - Kevin Huerter scored 27 points, hitting seven 3-pointers, to help the Sacramento Kings win their first game of the season with a 119-113 victory over the Miami Heat on Saturday.

-It's the first victory for Kings coach Mike Brown, who was hired this past offseason.
+It's the first win for Kings coach Mike Brown, who was hired this past offseason.
 The Los Angles Lakers are the last winless team in the NBA.

 Kings rookie Keegan Murray scored a career-best 22 points.